ian4uh/GlyphForge/README.md

 ## Contriubte
 Feel free to use the `spell_entry.py` tool to help fill out the Grimoire.
-You can also use the `find_duplicates.py` file to find duplicate spells, but note this doesn't check conditions as this is meant to be a testing tool for later to find how many spells have duplicates before and after concentration is considered.
+The `find_duplicates.py` file is to be used once all the spells have been entered to find all the duplicates so that further modifications can be made to the spell entries.
 # DISCLAIMER
 I did not create any of the algorithms used in the backend of this program.
 I exclusively made the GUI and assembled the JSONs used in the spell lookup.
-Aside from slight modifications, I have done nothing to the `bases.py`, `line_shapes.py`, and `writer.py` files.
+Aside from slight modifications, I have done nothing to the `bases.py` and `line_shapes.py`.
+I have made a number of changes to `writer.py`, but the majority is still the original code.